riinuots/hugo-tranquil-website/content/post/2021-09-24-website-nicepage-netlify-namecheap.md

 * There are a few different ways of setting up new git repositories, if you're used to doing it differently that's fine.
 No need to follow these specific instructions.

 Netlify also retains all versions of your website under Site overview - Production deploys.
-Meaning you can revert back to older versions without using git/version control.
+This means you can revert back to older versions without using git/version control.